cloudieuh/cloudieweb/content/projects/project-1.md

 status: Published
 featuredImage: 'https://ucarecdn.com/b8cbcd8c-a90d-41f8-8349-81d02559f3aa/'
 section1: >-
-  Farming of blue swimmer for producing soft shell crab has been practiced in south-east Asian countries such as Indonesia, Thailand, Myanmar, Vietnam, and Philippines.
-Soft shell crabs are harvested when they have just molted to prevent their shells from being hardened. unfortunately, they are experiencing a low survival rate of adult crab in floating cage in the pond.
+  Farming of blue swimmer and mud crab for producing soft shell crab has been practiced in south-east Asian countries such as Indonesia, Thailand, Myanmar, Vietnam, and Philippines.
+Soft shell crabs are harvested when they have just molted to prevent their shells from being hardened.
 Unfortunately, farmers are experiencing a low survival rate of larval development stage and adult crab.
   The factor contribute in low survival rate of the crab is a poor water quality and incorrect feeding.

   \